aldobatta/Dark_cluster/README.md

 ### Run a Sedov test

-Up to this point Flash is still not ready for use.
-The easy way to try it is to run on of the default tests.
-You can get an idea of the kind of tests at Flash4.5/source/Simulations/SimulationsMain. **This is the folder where new "setups" (initial conditions and physics to be used) are defined.**
+The easy way to get used to Flash is to run some of the default tests.
+Thy are contained in the folder *Flash4.5/source/Simulations/SimulationsMain/*. **This is the folder where new "setups" (initial conditions and physics to be used) are defined.**

-1) go into the Flash4.5/ folder and run:
+1) go into *Flash4.5/* and run:

 **./setup Sedov -auto**

-7) This will create an object folder (called object) which contains all relevant files to run a Sedov test.
+2) This will create an object folder, which is called "object" by default.
+The name can be changed by adding **-objdir=foldername** to the command above.
+This object folder will contain all relevant files to run a Sedov test.

+The cluster @ Dark is not in the list of default clusters contained in *Flash4.5/sites/* so the command **./setup Sedov -auto** will create a generic Makefile and Makefile.h inside the folder *object* according to the OS of the cluster.

+3) Go to */Flash4.5/object/* and take a look at **Makefile.h**.
+It contains definitions of location and names of libraries  and compilers needed to compile Flash.
+This file must be edited to in order to compile it.